BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-json-rpc-api.md

 ## **More**

-Make sure you check the complete features of [BLOCd HTTP RPC API](https://bloc-developer.com/api_BLOCd/http) from the decicated BLOC-DEVELOPER website.
+Make sure you check the complete features of [BLOCd JSON RPC API](https://bloc-developer.com/api_BLOCd/json) from the dedicated [BLOC-DEVELOPER](https://bloc-developer.com) website.